h0mbre/h0mbre.github.io/_posts/2025-02-13-Patch_Gapping_Google_COS.md

 So now everything clicked for me.
 When we delete class 1:1 it is trying to unlink its `alist` `list_head` from the drr scheduler's `active` list and when it does its `list_del` sanity checks, it's accessing the freed 1:3 class's `list_head` that remains in the `active` list even though we destroyed class 1:3.
 This is because we never removed it from the active list, the `list_del` we attempted tried to unlink class 3:1's `list_head` instead.
 So this is where the UAF access comes from.

 So now can we reason about how to exploit the UAF.
-The PoC was very helpful in demonstrating the UAF, but probably isn't showing us an exploitation vector necessarily, this was my take anyways.
 From here, I created a similar PoC in my exploit just to make sure I had the right constituent parts but was able to reduce the complexity a bit because in hindsight, the bug is quite simple once you understand all of the moving parts.
 There are aspects of my exploit setup that are not strictly required, but keeping it relatively close to the PoC helped me initially and then I just left the code in there.

 Here are the steps I followed to trigger the bug:
 1. Create a root qdisc for the loopback interface that is of type drr